 Your plan might look like this:

-One way to organize your research is to create a spreadsheet where you can enter citation information, a summary of the article or chapter and your own notes on how you might use it in your paper.
-There are also free citation management systems available on the web such as Zotero and Mendeley that allow you to insert citations from your list of citations into your word processing program.
-For and overview of these and other citation managers, see this guide from Washington University.
+One way to organize your research is to create a spreadsheet where you can enter citation information, a summary of the article or chapter, and your own notes on how you might use it in your paper.
+Another option is to use a citation management program that allows you to create and organize a database of citations related to your research.
+The UIC University Library provides an overview of RefWorks, EndNote, and Zotero in this helpful guide, along with instructions on accessing and using them.
+There are other free citation management systems available on the web such as Mendeley.

 Whether you use a spreadsheet, a citation management system, or a paper notebook, you will be much more efficient if you keep track of your research.